cwomack/Blackjack/README.md

 * Choice between single deck, 6 deck, and other variations

 * Ability to split cards, double down, and required ante to play

+* Animations and sounds to improve user experience to be closer to casino